apacblocks/apacblocks.org/index.md

 ### Membership Protocol and Fees

-All members can invite **two** new members.
+Members can invite a total of **two** new members.
 New members can only join the organisation while in **physical attendance** at an APAC Blocks event.
 Join the telegram group (@apacblocks) to be made aware of upcoming events.

 Any 6 members can create an official event.
 To join as a new member, please go to [https://members.apacblocks.org](https://members.apacblocks.org) while physically at an event.